atulsingh0/Python/Learn/python_Assignments.md

 * float division

 ### If - Else
+* Check what error you got when missed to indent the code
 * Ask an input from user and print the data type of input
 * Ask a no from user between (0-23) and retun whether it is morning, noon, afternoon, evening or night